Geoghegan Hart beats Hindley to Giro title by 39 seconds

 MILAN (AP) — In one of the most exciting final stages of a Grand Tour, British rider Tao Geoghegan Hart won the Giro d’Italia on Sunday, edging out Australian Jai Hindley by just 39 seconds.

-That was all that separated them after nearly 3,500 kilometers (2,175 miles) of racing.
+That was all that separated the pair after nearly 3,500 kilometers (2,175 miles) of racing.

 For the first time in Grand Tour history, the first- and second-place riders had the same overall time on the eve of the last stage, and the 25-year-old Geoghegan Hart proved to be quicker than Hindley in a tense individual time trial in Milan.

 Neither of them had ever finished higher than 20th in a Grand Tour.
+Geoghegan Hart was supposed to be in Italy as support for Geraint Thomas but was thrust into a leadership role at Ineos Grenadiers after Thomas crashed and broke his pelvis in Stage 3.

+“Not in my wildest dreams did I imagine this would be possible when we started out in Sicily almost a month ago,” Geoghegan Hart said.
+“All my career I’ve dreamt of trying to be Top 10, Top 5 maybe, in a race of this stature, so this is something completely and utterly different to that and I think it’s going to take a long time for this to sink in.”

+As well as the Maglia Rosa (pink jersey), Geoghegan Hart also beat Hindley to the white jersey that goes to the best young rider who is 25 or under.
+It was the first time since the 1994 Giro that the winner and runner-up in a Grand Tour were eligible for the U25 classification.

 Wilco Kelderman was third overall — 1:29 behind Geoghegan Hart — at the end of the three-week race, which appears to have finished just in time with rising numbers of coronavirus cases in Italy and new restrictions announced in the country.

-Geoghegan Hart’s Ineos Grenadiers teammate Filippo Ganna was fastest on Sunday, with a time of 17 minutes, 16 seconds on the mostly flat 15.7-kilometer (10-mile) route, which finished next to Milan’s iconic cathedral.
+Geoghegan Hart’s Ineos teammate Filippo Ganna was fastest on Sunday, with a time of 17 minutes, 16 seconds on the mostly flat 15.7-kilometer (10-mile) route, which finished next to Milan’s iconic cathedral.

 Ganna was heavily favored to win the final stage after the Italian dominated the two previous time trials in this year’s Giro.
 Ganna was 32 seconds faster than Victor Campenaerts and Rohan Dennis for his fourth win in 21 stages.